-Thank you for considering representing your congregation as a lay delegate to the 204th Annual Convention of the Episcopal Diocese of Maine.
-In 2023, convention will take place in parts:
+Thank you for representing your congregation as a lay delegate to the 206th Annual Convention of the Episcopal Diocese of Maine.

-Delegates are leaders in their congregations and the Diocese of Maine, and one of the most important connectors between congregations and the Diocese.
-The ministry of a delegate is unique and their support (faithful in worship and congregational activities, and with your time and treasure) of their congregation and the Diocese is valued and appreciated.
+Delegates are leaders in their congregations and the Diocese of Maine, and one of the most important connectors between congregations and the diocese.
+The ministry of a delegate is unique and their support of their congregation and the diocese is valued and appreciated.

-Below is a brief overview of the role and responsibilities of a Convention Delegate (lay or clergy).
-Please talk to your church leadership to let them know if you are interested in being elected a delegate at your Annual Meeting.
+Below is a brief overview of the role and responsibilities of a convention delegate (lay or clergy).
+Please talk to your church leadership to let them know if you are interested in being elected a delegate for a future convention at your annual meeting.

 - COMMUNICATE As you learn about the business of convention, please share this information with alternate delegates so that they may be prepared if they need to step in!
-If you are unable to attend the parts of this conventnion, please communicate this information with your priest or senior warden as soon as possible.
-They will need to be in touch with Cn.
-Barbara Martin to certify the change and sign a form.
+If you are unable to attend the parts of this convention, please communicate this information with your priest or senior warden as soon as possible.
+They will need to be in touch with Wendy Kopera to certify the change and sign a form.

-- PARTICIPATE Plan to submit a resolution or nomination before the deadline.
+- PARTICIPATE Consider submitting a resolution or nomination before the deadline of September 22!

 - KNOW convention materials on the website: https://episcopalmaine.org/convention.
 Be familiar with the materials and resources available.

 - NOTE important deadlines.
-Pay attention to when nominations and resolutions are due, when delegation changes must be completed, and the registration deadline.
+Pay attention to when nominations and resolutions are due and when delegation changes must be completed.

 - BE PUNCTUAL Login and arrive on time to attend!

-- VOTE Be prepared at convention by having read the materials available on the website, participated in Town Halls, and engaged in conversations with other delegates and members of your parish/area.
+- VOTE Be prepared at convention by having read the materials available on the website, participated (or watched) a Pre-convention Meeting, and engaged in conversations with other delegates and members of your parish/area.

 - ABIDE by the Rules of Order at convention that will be posted on the convention webpage, and be familiar with the generally accepted Rules of Parliamentary Procedure (Robert’s Rules of Order).